pedrofdaza/pedrofdaza/README.md

-- 👋 Hi, I’m @pedrofdaza
-- 👀 I’m interested in technology, industry, football, finance and programming
 - 🌱 I’m currently learning Python.
 Completed 300h Python programming course on Tokio school.
 Furthermore, I have been recently certified as Python Certificate Associate Programming by the Python institue.
 - 💞️ I’m looking to collaborate on different projects related to data analysis using Python as a technology.

-# Pedro Fernandez Daza

 ## About Me
 Hello!
-I'm Pedro, a seasoned Project Manager with over 8 years of international work experience across several industries.
+I'm Pedro Fernandez, a seasoned Project Manager with over 8 years of international work experience across several industries.

+Recently, I've embarked on a journey to learn Python and expand my skill set.
+In this GitHub profile, you'll find code I've created while learning Python, as well as projects that I'm interested in.

+## Python Learning Journey

+Recently, I've embarked on a journey to learn Python and expand my skill set.
+I completed a 300-hour Python programming course at Tokio School and have been certified as an Associate in Python Programming by the Python Institue - See more details on my LinkedIn profile.
+In this GitHub profile, you'll find code I've created while learning Python, as well as projects that I'm interested in.

 ## Education
 - **Python Programming Course**, Tokio school (online), 2023